-a) submission of late returns (returns must be submitted no later than three months after the date on which the lottery draw was held) b) submission of incomplete or incorrect returns c) breaches of the limits for small society lotteries a) by, or on behalf of, a charity or for charitable purposes b) to enable participation in, or support of, sporting, athletic or cultural activities.
+- a) submission of late returns (returns must be submitted no later than three months after the date on which the lottery draw was held) - b) submission of incomplete or incorrect returns - c) breaches of the limits for small society lotteries

 Non-commercial gaming is permitted if it takes place at a non-commercial event, either as an incidental or principal activity at the event.
-Events are noncommercial if no part of the proceeds is for private profit or gain.
+Events are non-commercial if no part of the proceeds is for private profit or gain.
 The proceeds of such events may benefit one or more individuals if the activity is organised: